 If you have positively identified belladonna in your yard, take all the necessary precautions to avoid skin contact.
 Wear long sleeves, long pants, boots, and gloves.
 If the plant is tall and there is the slightest risk that your face can get in contact with the plant, also wear goggles or a full-face respirator.

 Dig out the plant with all its roots.
 Be thorough because belladonna regrows from any roots left in the soil.
 Safely dispose of the entire plant including its roots in the trash.
-Don’t forget to disinfect the tools you have been using for removing the plant—shovel, pruners etc. with bleach water (1 cup bleach per 1 gallon water).
-When cleaning the tools, wear waterproof gloves.
-Wash your clothes immediately and separately from other clothing.
+Don’t forget to disinfect the tools you have been using for removing the plant—shovel, pruners—with a chlorine bleach solution (1 cup chlorine bleach per 1 gallon water).
+When cleaning the tools, wear waterproof gloves and dispose of the solution properly.
+Wash your work clothes immediately and separately from other clothing.

 Poison Control - National Capital Poison Center.
 “Poisonous and Non-Poisonous Plants.”
 Poison.org.
 N.p., n.d.
 Web.